Maddin-619/BingStt-Websocket/README.md

-# BingStt-Websocket
+# Deprecated
-A simple API wrapper for Bing STT Websocket interface
+This repository has been deprecated.
+For Bing Speech Websocket client library please refer to Noopkat's robust client here: https://github.com/noopkat/ms-bing-speech-service.